NOW : The upfront carbon façade materials guide

 — we need to make better choices, and this guide provides a path.

-By focusing on OBC Part 3 buildings—including multi-unit residential, institutional, and commercial typologies—this guide supports projects that contribute to urban density, vibrancy, and climate-conscious development.
-By rooting itself in Ontario’s regulatory, material, and climatic context, the catalogue prioritizes regionally-available products to reduce transportation emissions, support circular markets, and improve transparency around sourcing and labour.
+The materials included focus on Ontario Building Code Part 3 buildings, encompassing multi-unit residential, institutional, and commercial typologies.
+This scope supports projects that contribute to efficient urban density and sustainable development patterns aligned with climate objectives: helping reduce embodied carbon emissions at a systemic scale.
+Recognizing Ontario's unique regulatory, material, and climatic context, the guide prioritizes regionally-available products to minimize transportation emissions, strengthen circular economy markets, and enhance transparency around sourcing practices and labor standards.

 Shifting industry norms is no small task—but it’s essential.
 The Upfront Carbon Façade Materials Guide offers a clear, actionable step toward lower-impact design, when it matters most.

-With gratitude to the following individuals for their valuable guidance and input:
+I would like to express my gratitude to the following firms for their valuable guidance and input:

 Ha/f Climate Design